Children's Fellowship

 9. Every year, a special book is prepared by the BCM Headquarters for all the Children Fellowships.
 Such a book is learnt throughout the year, examination is conducted at the end of the year, and rewards are given by the local Fellowships, to those who participate and to those who acquire good marks.

 10. On every Sunday, all the Fellowships have service apart from the general service.
 Some have it in the morning and some in the afternoon and some have service twice a week.
 In Serkawn, at the BCM Headquarters, they have service thrice a week.
 In such services, they learn Christian songs, Bible stories and they also have a variety of programmes like solo, duet, recitation and other items.
 Offerings are collected in such a service.
+Songs learnt in their services are often sung in the general Church service.

 11. Sometimes, open-air services are organised by local Fellowships to preach the gospel of Jesus.